Responsible for Wesley Mission’s governing purpose, principles and strategic direction, our Board is chaired by Michael Anderson.

 He is a member of the Catholic community with links to the Uniting Church.
 Bernard is married to Helen, with two adult children and a grandson.
 Bernard was appointed to the Board in May 2017.

 RN, MN, BN (Admin)

-Jill currently has her own consultancy where she delivers training to staff in aged care and advises on clinical and management issues.
-Jill is a Fellow of the Australian College of Nursing and the Australian Association of Gerontology and a Member of the Australian Institute of Company Directors.
+Jill is a Fellow of the Australian College of Nursing and the Australian Association of Gerontology, and a Member of the Australian Institute of Company Directors.

-Mark is a chartered accountant and experienced property and finance executive with a lengthy record of success in Australia, the USA and South Africa.
-As a senior property, operations, development, finance and retail executive, Mark has 30 years of experience gained at a high performing ASX top 20 global organisation.
+Mark is an experienced property and finance executive with a lengthy record of success in Australia, the United States of America and South Africa.
+Mark has 30 years of experience gained at a high-performing ASX top-20 global organisation.

-Mark is currently chairman of KYDS Youth Development Service, providing adolescent mental health services in northern Sydney, and past board member of Wesley Gardens Aged Care.
+Mark is a board member of KYDS Youth Development Service, providing adolescent mental health services in Northern Sydney, Waterman Business Centres and a past Board member of Wesley Gardens Aged Care.

-Mark joined the Wesley Mission Board in July 2017 and is a member of the Finance and Audit Committee.
+Tara was appointed to the Board in February 2021 and is a member of the Finance & Audit Committee.

 BDS (Hons), MPH (Merit)

 Sam began his career as a dentist working in both the public sector and private practice.
 In 2005, he moved to Southwest China to volunteer with Bless China International (a Christian NGO) to provide dental care for poor and marginalised people and train village doctors.
 Later, Sam managed HIV/AIDS care and prevention projects focusing on developing the capacity of Chinese nationals to design and implement outcome-driven programs.